Home » 9 easy day trips from Venice by train you can’t miss

 Read more: A day trip to Brescia

-Ferrara, the City of the Renaissance
+Ferrara, the Renaissance gem

 How to get from Venice to Ferrara by train: Italo makes it easy to get to Ferrara in 1 hour.
 Alternatively, you could also take the Frecciarossa (1h) or Regionale Veloce (1h30min) trains from Trenitalia.